thegooddocsproject/incubator/style-guide/about-style-guide.md

 This section is optional.
 Various project managers, sponsors, and teams make a lot of decisions while working on a project long-term.
-A decision log can track the decisions you’ve agreed upon.
+A decision log can track the decisions you've agreed upon.
 A decision log lists the key decisions made on the project.
 If your project has a separate decision log, you can link to it or provide one here.